 It really comes down to wether you are classing the activity as proffesional or recreational.

 I'd like to say that the World Series of Poker does not belong on ESPN.
 Might as well play E-Sports and get more viewers.

-I drink craft beer, listen to Irish music, and cheer for the Seattle Seahawks and San Francisco Giants!
+I drink craft beer, listen to a broad spectrum of music, and am an avid Seattle Seahawks and San Francisco Giants fan!

 Don't hate on American Football.
 The people playing it are well aware of the dangers.
 It's a sport.